aramder/aramder.github.io/lcftra/_posts/2018-4-27-animation-summary.md

 ![A block diagram of the new system's main controller](/images/lcftra/control box diagram.png)

 The system has been redesigned to operate using the same Gilderfluke Sd-50/40 for overall animation show control, but there are rather drastic changes to the user interface and the way control tasks are divided.
-Unlike the previous animation system, the unit is seperated between 5 boxes, a single main control unit, and 4 seperate "valve bank modules".
+Unlike the previous animation system, the unit is separated between 5 boxes, a single main control unit, and 4 separate "valve bank modules".
 The main controller is kept in the animator's compartment on the float, and is linked to each of the valve bank modules which can be mounted wherever they're needed on the float.

 ![A block diagram of the new system's individual valve bank controllers](/images/lcftra/valve module diagram.png)

-The new animation system functions in a somewhat similar manner to the old one, though responsibilities are shared slightly differenctly between the Rexroth and Gilderfluke systems.
+The new animation system functions in a somewhat similar manner to the old one, though responsibilities are shared slightly differently between the Rexroth and Gilderfluke systems.
 In this system, closed loop control functions are carried out using a Gilderfluke Br-EFB; the Rexroth valve driver modules only serve to amplify the control signals from the Br-EFB to drive our Rexroth proportional hydraulic valves.

 ![A picture of the main controller's interfacing PCBA](/images/lcftra/controller PCBA.jpg)

 Another significant update to the animation system is the user interface.
-Instead of a box with quite literally over a hundered switches, the system will be controlled by a computer that interfaces with hardware through a custom designed PCB.
+Instead of a box with quite literally over a hundred switches, the system will be controlled by a computer that interfaces with hardware through a custom designed PCB.

 ![A picture of a large touchscreen with a custom GUI](/images/lcftra/controller GUI.jpg)